Aluminum bakeware is not dangerous and can be safely used when proper precautions are taken. No need to fork out a bundle for stainless steel.

 This same approach would be advised for aluminum foil.
 I see folks putting vegetables and butter in foil and wrapping it tightly to roast them .. all of which is perfectly safe.
 The problem arises when they open the foil after cooking and scrape the veggies into a bowl with a metal fork!
 This is a no-no. Make sure you use only wood or plastic utensils when dealing with foil!

 Of course, cookware is another issue entirely.
-Aluminum should be avoided in that case as cooking acidic foods in aluminum can leech the metal into the food.
+Aluminum should be avoided in that case as cooking acidic foods in aluminum can leach the metal into the food.

-But as for bakeware, I still am using the same aluminum equipment I’ve used for years and have no plans to replace it with expensive stainless steel or any other material for that matter.
+While cookware is a bit tricky, as for bakeware, I still am using the same aluminum equipment I’ve used for years.
+What’s more, I have no plans to replace it with expensive stainless steel or any other material for that matter.

-Teflon is a No Go in Any Form
+Teflon and Silicone a No Go for Cooking in Any Form

-While it’s possible to salvage your aluminum bakeware (not cookware) and still use it safely, make sure you ditch all Teflon kitchen items.
-Here’s a great article on why you should not use Teflon cookware OR bakeware:
+While it’s possible to salvage your aluminum bakeware (not cookware) and still use it safely, make sure you ditch all Teflon kitchenware.
+(2)